n00b69/woa-beryllium/guide/NEW1-partition.md

 > Do not run the same command twice unless specified.
 >
 > Do not run all commands at once, execute them in order!
 >
-> YOU CAN BREAK YOUR DEVICE WITH THE COMMANDS BELOW IF YOU DO THEM WRONG!!!
->
 > DO NOT REBOOT YOUR PHONE!
 If you think you made a mistake, ask for help in the [Telegram chat](https://t.me/WinOnF1).